adi-4444/react-weather-app/README.md

 ## Used Api

-In the project used `Open Weather App Api`
+In the project used `Open Weather Map Api`